MattHalloran/ReactGraphQLTemplate/README.md

 * Apollo (for GraphQL)
 * ExpressJS
 * PostgreSQL
+* Nginx

 ## Prerequisites
 Before developing a website from this template, you will need to install:
 1. [Docker](https://www.docker.com/)
 2. [VSCode](https://code.visualstudio.com/)
 3. The template repository (git clone https://github.com/MattHalloran/NLN)

+## Project structure
+The first directories you'll notice in this repository are

 ## Project setup
 ### Environment variables